Safeguarding the Brain: Exploring Methylene Blue’s Neuroprotective Potential

 Despite these concerns, many reports suggest that methylene blue generally has a good safety profile when used at appropriate doses and under medical supervision.

-It offers a compelling case study on how further understanding can turn seemingly ordinary compounds into powerful tools against neurological disorders if their use is carefully managed.
+It offers a compelling case study on how further understanding can turn seemingly ordinary compounds into powerful against if their use is carefully managed.

 Looking ahead, this underscores the need for continued investigations not only into its benefits but also its limitations and areas where caution must be exercised, laying the foundations for future inquiries about optimising dosage regimes or uncovering new applications within neuroscience.